dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     The <code>--manual-integration</code> specifies no continuous deployment of source changes as this requires further setup and is out of scope.

-## **Testing**
+## **Test**

-1. Open the site with the deployed source and stream the server logs.

-    ```shell
-    az webapp browse --log
-    ```
+{% include az-cli/041-browse-webapp-stream-logs.md %}

     Expect a page with a _Hello World_ message and a list of key-value pairs from the environment variables and the HTTP request.

-    Expect the stream to return a trail of the same _Hello World_ message.

-1. Refresh the browser and expect INFO trace messages from the log stream.
+    Also expect the stream to return INFO traces of the same _Hello World_ message.
+Refresh the browser a couple of times to see the repeated traces.

     > Alternatively, you can stream the server logs as follows.
     > ```